athiriAung/Loan-Approval-System/README.md

 Target -

-Loan_Status = add all 8 features and if the number is > 12, Yes else No#
+Loan_Status = add all 8 features and if the value is > 12, Yes else No#

 True Positive  - ATA bank approves loan request but system also agree#